yunlongliu/yunlongliu.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a visiting researcher at [Statistical and Relational Artificial Intelligence (StarAI) lab](http://starai.cs.ucla.edu/members/) in UCLA, led by professor [Guy Van den Broeck](http://web.cs.ucla.edu/~guyvdb/).
+I am currently a Ph.D. student at [Statistical and Relational Artificial Intelligence (StarAI) lab](http://starai.cs.ucla.edu/members/) in UCLA, led by professor [Guy Van den Broeck](http://web.cs.ucla.edu/~guyvdb/).
 My research passion is on the intersection of reinforcement learning (RL) and tractable inference models that add domain knowledge as well as model uncertainty in the environment.
 Before joining StarAI lab, I was a machine learning intern at Seattle AI Lab, Kwai Inc. My supervisor was [Ji Liu](https://scholar.google.com/citations?user=RRzVwKkAAAAJ&hl=zh-CN) and [Jianshu Chen](https://chenjianshu.github.io/).
 During my internship, I worked on game AI and reinforcement learning.
 Before that, I earned my B.S. degree in Automation at the school of automation science and electrical engineering in [Beihang University](https://ev.buaa.edu.cn/) (BUAA), working under the advisement of professor [Yuanjun Laili](http://shi.buaa.edu.cn/yunglynn/en/index.htm).

 Research interests
 ======